 Beetle - Duty of these insects is to eat the lower part of the leaves of your plant.
 Use of malathion can help to control this damage.

-Harvesting of Vanilla crop
+Harvesting vanilla crop

 Harvesting vanilla fruit is labour intensive moreover, each fruit ripens at its own time which results daily harvesting.
 After 2.5-3 year duration and when pollination plus manuring is done vanilla beans takes only 6 weeks to obtain full size and 8 months to achieve full maturity.
-We can say vanilla gets ready for harvesting after 6 months of flowering stage.
-Need to start harvesting process when the distal ends turns pale yellow in colour.

 Curing consists of four basic steps killing, sweating, slow drying and conditioning are few different stages to get the final product.

-- Killing -The vegetative tissue of the vanilla pod is killed to stop the vegetative growth of the pods this is method is processed to produce aroma.
+• Killing - The vegetative tissue of the vanilla pod is killed to stop the vegetative growth of the pods this is method is processed to produce aroma.
 Vanilla beans is being dipped in hot water for 4 to 5 minutes.

-- Sweating - This practice is done for 7-10 days in this process beans were spread in sunlight for 2 hours.
+• Sweating - This practice is done for 7-10 days in this process beans were spread in sunlight for 2 hours.

-- Drying - This process is done for the period of 1 month in this process beans were spread in a room on wooden rack with passing fresh air.
+• Drying - This process is done for the period of 1 month in this process beans were spread in a room on wooden rack with passing fresh air.

-- Conditioning - This is grand finale stage in which dried vanilla's were bundled and covered by special paper i.e butter paper and placed in wooden boxes for 5-6 months.
+• Conditioning - This is grand finale stage in which dried vanilla's were bundled and covered by special paper i.e. butter paper and placed in wooden boxes for 5-6 months.

-Secound quality - fruit lies between 10 to 15 cm long.
-Read this rare fruit - Kafal fruit
+2nd quality - Fruit lies between 10 to 15 cm long.

 Grade A